LucaMaccarini/InstaMacBot/README.md

 3) ScrapeFollowersBot: used to extract accounts from the followers of public instagram user (private only if following)
 4) FollowLikeLastsPicBot use the extracted followes: for follow and left some likes at lasts pics
 5) UnfollowBot use the followed list of FollowLikeLastsPicBot (or just a list of accounts) to unfollow all person in the list
-6) UnfollowBot use a list of accounts to send them a Direct Message
+6) DMBot use a list of accounts to send them a Direct Message
 7) comments barrage, continue to comment a post

 # Terms and Conditions